-This post assumes that you know nothing of creating a page in Umbraco or MVC.
+This post assumes that you know nothing of creating a page within Umbraco CMS or MVC.
 By the end of this article, you will understand what a layout is, what a template is and what a partial view is.
-These are the fundamental concepts of creating your first page, that you can use in the real-world.

-As you can imagine, using static HTML for a website with more than 10 pages doesn't scale, if your website had 100's of pages keeping the site consistent would be impossible, or a full-time job.
+As you can imagine, using static HTML for a website with 100 pages doesn't scale, just maintaining the website would take to be a developer's full-time job.
 Developers are expensive.
 Content updates are also very boring, so it's a loose/loose for everyone.

-A second problem is that only a technical person who understands HTML and CSS can make any text changes and upload them to the server.
+A second problem is that the only person who can update the website has to be technical.
 Most businesses won't want to pay developers to make content changes for them, as its a waste of money.
-Anyone running a personal project website won't want to hire a developer full time to update their websites for them, so we need a way to allow non-technical people to update the content of the website.
+Anyone running a hobby project website won't want to hire a developer full time to update their websites for them, so we need a way to allow non-technical people to update the content of the website.
+These issues meant companies like Umbraco started developing products to solve these problems, the CMS.

-Companies like Umbraco started developing CMS solutions to help tackle problems like these ones.
 When we architect an Umbraco website.
 This first thing you will need to do is identify the templates.
 Common examples of website templates are the home page, a content page, a landing page.
 Each template will represent a type of page that will have similar functionality.
 Templates make your life as pain-free as possible.

-UPDATE: I actually had someone comment about my using web forms statement who seemed upset that my recommendation against my strong opinion about developers who favor web forms.
+UPDATE: I actually had someone comment about my using web forms statement who seemed upset about my opinion about developers who favor web forms are stupid idiots.
 MVC has been out for over 5 years and unless you have a very specific business case, or, you have to work on a legacy project...
 NEVER use web forms.
 Your code will be ugly, it's not unit testable and it results in horrible HTML.
-If you need any further proof... use this thing called Google...

 When we work with MVC, you will need to create a 'master layout' file for your website.
-The master layout will contain the header and footer includes.
-Each one of page templates will then inherit from this master layout, removing the need for you to add a reference to the header and footer on each template.
+The master layout will contain the header and footer of the site.
+Each page templates will then inherit from the master layout, removing the need for you to add a reference to the header and footer on each template.